Erskine (WA)

 The educational profile of Erskine exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 12.6%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most common at 9.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 40.2% of residents aged 15+ holding such qualifications, including advanced diplomas (11.1%) and certificates (29.1%).
+The local community experiences educational challenges, with the percentage of residents holding university qualifications (12.6%) falling far below the national rate of 30.4%.
+This highlights both a regional deficit and a target for future educational programs.
+Among university graduates, bachelor degrees are most common at 9.6%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.5%).
+Vocational and technical training is highly prevalent, with 40.2% of residents aged 15+ holding qualifications in these areas, consisting of advanced diplomas (11.1%) and certificates (29.1%).

 Frequently Asked Questions - Education